Chapter 30 : 29- The Rage of Debt

 “It’s almost like being back at Hogwarts.”
 Angelina said as she handed a wand back to a disarmed George.

 “I let her take it.”
-He snarled at a sniggering Lee Jordan.
+He snarled at his sniggering brothers who he was clearly regretting bringing along.

-“So, when’ll the next meeting be?”
+“So, when’ll the next meeting be?
+Same time tomorrow?”
 Luna asked.

-“I would’ve thought we’d know through the Galleons.”
+“I would’ve thought we’d know through the Galleons again.”
 Ginny replied looking at Harry.

-“It makes sense, it’d be nearly impossible to arrange a constant schedule-” But Harry was cut off by the sound of the doors of the Training Hall opening and Kory Caseman standing at the doorway.
+“It makes sense, I can’t promise to keep up this schedule but-” But Harry was cut off by the sound of the doors of the Training Hall slamming and everyone turned to see Kory Caseman standing at the doorway.

 “Harry, a word?”
+He said in a strained voice.
 Harry waved off the rest of the D.A, leaving Susan, Anthony and Terry to detail what would happen in the next meeting and left the busy room with Kory.

 “I hear you’ve been leaking Auror information to non-Ministerial workers.”
-Kory said staring at Harry through his pitch black sunglasses.
+Kory said staring at Harry through his pitch black sunglasses once they had made it to the main office.

 “It’s nothing people can’t already figure out, Kory, and if they’re offering to fight with us they have a right to know what’s going on.”